dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 }
 ```

 #### IntervalValue

 `"object": "IntervalValue"`

+This `object` belongs to the DSP base property ("`super`") `hasSequenceBounds`.
+It represents a time interval of an
-Represents a time interval of an audio or video.
-Can be used together with an `isSequenceOf` property on a resource that
+audio or video.
+It can be used together with an `isSequenceOf` property on a resource that represents the sequence.
+The
-represents the sequence.
-The `isSequenceOf` would then point to the audio/video resource, and the `hasSequenceBounds`
+`isSequenceOf` would then point to the audio/video resource, and the `hasSequenceBounds` would be the time interval of
-would be the time interval of the sequence.
+the sequence.

+See the [`isSequenceOf` property](#issequenceof-property) for more detailed explanations.

 *gui-elements / gui_attributes*: